runrunLauren/behavioural_benchmarking/README.md

 the position of the final solution of the experiment w.r.t. the population (` solution_index`).

+### diversity.csv, separation.csv, fitness.csv, mobility.csv

+These three files are very similar in presentation and preparation.
+Each csv file contains three columns.
+The first is "iteration" and the second corresponds to either "diversity", "separation", or "fitness".
 ### diversity.csv, fitness.csv, mobility.csv, f_percent.csv

 These four files are very similar in presentation and preparation.
 Each csv